-Simple and inexpensive actions to help you save energy and money during the winter months.
+Simple and inexpensive actions to help you save energy and money during the summer months.

 Follow these tips to cut back on your energy use and cost.

 Did you know about 50% of your electric bill goes to heating or cooling the air inside your home?

 Make the most of your investment in comfort by keeping that conditioned air inside.

 Add weather stripping to areas where air leaks occur.

 Check the bottoms of doors to make sure thresholds are sealing when closed, if not, replace them.

 Install foam gaskets behind electric outlets and switch plate covers on exterior walls.

 Caulk and seal air leaks where plumbing, ducts, or electrical wiring comes through walls, floors, ceilings, and soffits over cabinets.